C-murugananthan/Encryptix---Data-Science/README.md

 - Model Evaluation

 ### Usage
-Run the notebook `credit_card_fraud_detection.ipynb` to follow the process for fraud detection.
+Run the notebook `credit-card fraud detection.ipynb` to follow the process for fraud detection.

 ## Getting Started